Britain's FTSE advances as M&S surges

 Prime Minister David Cameron will face off against six political rivals later on Thursday in the first and only full televised debate ahead of the unusually close election.

-Neither Cameron's Conservative Party nor Ed Miliband's Labour Party has a clear lead in the polls, while a possible referendum on Britain's EU membership, promised by the Conservatives, is adding to nervousness among investors.
+Neither Cameron's Conservatives nor Ed Miliband's Labour Party has a clear lead in the polls, while a possible referendum on Britain's EU membership, promised by the Conservatives, is adding to nervousness among investors.

 "The FTSE's natural predilection for the next month may be stagnation, as investors try and wait out the increasingly uncertain election run-in," said Campbell.
-(Additional reporting by Atul Prakash; Editing by Toby Chopra)
+(Additional reporting by Atul Prakash; Editing by Kevin Liffey and Susan Fenton)

 WHITE HOUSE SAYS LOWERING MIDDLE CLASS, CORPORATE TAX RATES ARE GUIDING PRINCIPLES IN TRUMP'S TAX REFORM AGENDA